Husnija Fazlić

 Husnija Fazlić (3 January 1943 – 6 October 2022) was a Bosnian football player and manager.
 He was a scout for Werder Bremen.

 Club career

-Fazlić played for FK Borac Banja Luka in the Yugoslav First League.
+Fazlić played for Borac Banja Luka in the Yugoslav First League.
 He finished his career playing for Germany's 2.
 Bundesliga team 1.
 FC Saarbrücken.

 Managerial career

 Fazlić managed Borac Banja Luka in the Yugoslav First League and led the team to their first Yugoslav trophy winning the Yugoslav Cup in 1988.
 During his time as manager Borac enjoyed the best period in its long history.

 Scouting career at Werder Bremen

 Fazlić joined Bundesliga club Werder Bremen as an assistant manager to Felix Magath in early 1999.
 He remained with the club when Magath left.
 He went on to become a scout at Werder Bremen where he recommended players such Diego and Naldo.
 He left the club in 2014.

 Personal life and death

 Fazlić died on 6 October 2022, at the age of 79.
 His son Dino Fazlic is also a footballer.